joesuf4/home/README.md

 I'd be happy to consider appropriate patches if there's something you'd like to see me make use of.

-The reusable scripts are over in the bin/ dir.
-I have an "strace" drop-in for my MBP for `sudo htop` to use for tracing processes.
+The reusable (static) binaries and scripts are over in the bin/ dir.
+The `screen` binary should be suid root for session reattachment to have any hope of working.
 The only nontrivial script is `bin/pffxg.sh` - a parallelized recursive grep - targeting *very* large source trees typical for embedded development work.
 I've included some primitive documentation for it below the next section.

 # WSL Specs

 I have python, emacs, mingw+git, and Docker Desktop locally installed in Windows itself.
 No Windows IDE/compiler whatsoever.
-All of my emacs-related LSP daemons run via Ubuntu-based custom software builds through *.bat shims in ~winhome/bin.
+I launch an emacs daemon at Windows Login Start Up, which I realistically only ever interact with via the Ubuntu emacsclient symlink in ~/bin.
+All of my emacs-related LSP daemons run within WSL itself, (via Ubuntu-clang-based custom software builds,) through *.bat shims in ~winhome/bin.

 I have no emacs install on Ubuntu; or any X11 client/server support for that matter.
 I want modern, DRM/4K+HDR enabled secure, professional graphics/font